 The required template is the Springer “SVJour3” template in 2-column-layout.

 - Single-authorship of PhD students is expected.
 A mention of the supervising professor(s) is required to avoid conflicts in the reviewing process.

 - Shepherding process

 - An intensive and interactive reviewing process begins with the acceptance of a paper to the shepherding process.
 The process is designed to support the submitter in clearly defining her/his doctoral project.
 The accepted papers will be assigned to an individual member of the program committee called “shepherd” who supports the author ("shepherdee") in an iterative process sharpening the presentation of the project.
 By submitting a contribution to the doctoral workshop, the author agrees to participate in this process.

 - Language and length of presentation

 - English language contributions are mandatory, the language of the presentations and discussions of the work is also in English.
 This is to ensure that all invited domain experts (PhD students and committee members) are able to participate in constructive discussions.
 The time slot for presentation is 30 to 40 minutes for long papers and 20 min for short contributions followed by the same time for intensive discussions.
 Guidelines for the presentations will be provided.

 - Publication format

-- The PhD workshop is organized in cooperation with the D-A-CH+ Energieinformatik conference.
-All presenters at the PhD workshop are automatically registered for this conference.
-A joint poster session provides the opportunity to present and discuss the PhD work with a broader audience.
+- The workshop is organized in cooperation with the DACH+ Conference on Energy Informatics.
+All presenters at the doctoral workshop are automatically registered for this conference.
+A joint poster session provides the opportunity to present and discuss the work with a broader audience.